avasich/bim-getwid-base/README.md

 # bim-getwid-base

-A Getwid Base child theme for new version of https://standard.ds.do (not yet deployed).
+A Getwid Base child wordpress theme for the new version of https://standard.ds.do (not yet deployed).

 To install dependencies: